julioterra/Spacebrew-Chrome-URL-Launcher/README.md

 * Debugged on Mac OSX only (may work on other platforms but has not been tested)

 **Latest Updates:**
+* 3.0.3 Fixed extension so that user can set custom name, and update name after initial activation
-* Tab manager functionality can be used without URL launcher functionality
+* 3.0.2 Tab manager functionality can be used without URL launcher functionality

 How to Use
 ----------------------------